 Wait!
 Want to see what it looked like before the makeover?
 Let’s harken back.

-This is what it looked like when we moved in:
+This is what it looked like when we moved into the bungalow:

 This is what it looked like right before this makeover: